TRZLedgerFoundation/templates/community/zk-compression-airdrop/README.md

 ### "Transaction not found on Solscan"

 This is expected!
 Compressed tokens use Merkle trees.
-Check the mint address on Solana Explorer instead.
+Check the mint address on Trezoa Explorer instead.

 ## Production Deployment